 What’s your favorite part of your job?

 Being able to witness students pursue their passions, overcome obstacles, and discover who they’re becoming.
-In terms of my work, giving GU Politics a visual identity, shaping its unique voice, and telling the story of the Institute in a way that highlights its multi-faceted nature.
+In terms of my work, giving GU Politics a visual identity and sharing the unique stories of our student experiences.

 What is the best career advice you’ve ever received?